 Open a separate bank account for your business.

-If you’re really going to make this a side business (especially if you want to make it full time in the future!) it’s really important that you keep all of your personal finances separate from your business finances.
-The easiest way to do this is to simply have a separate checking account for your business.
+If you’re going to make this a real online business (especially if you want to make it full time in the future!) it’s really important that you keep all of your personal finances separate from your business finances.
+The easiest way to do this is to simply open up a separate business bank.

 Most of us already have a bank account, so you can just go to your local bank to open an additional account.
-Figure out what to bring in to start a business checking, but to be honest, when I started I just started with a personal account.
+Figure out what to bring in to start a business checking, but to be honest, when I started, I just started with a personal account.
+The key was that it was separate from my personal spending.
 Talk to your bank to see what is allowed.